-For this blogathon, I’m writing about my all time favourite Van Johnson film performance.
+For this blogathon I’m writing about my all time favourite Van Johnson film performance.
 It’s my favourite for two reasons.
-Firstly, I really like how he plays his character.
-Secondly, as I think he gets a chance here to really show off his dramatic acting ability.
+Firstly because I really like how he plays his character.
+Secondly because he gets a chance here to really show off his dramatic acting ability.
 His role in this film is one which he can really sink his teeth into.

 The film I’m writing about is Van’s 1956 thriller, 23 Paces To Baker Street.
 This is a cracking little mystery thriller, and it is a film that I really wish was much better known and discussed today.
 Not only is it a very good film, but it also features one of Johnson’s best film performances.
 The film is also quite unique for the time period in having a handicapped lead character.

-I really like how the film shows Johnson’s character Hannon, as being able to be independent and live a productive life despite him being blind, and despite his own personal reaction to his blindness and all the problems which that entails.
+I really like how the film shows Van’s character as being able to be independent and live a productive life, despite being blind, and despite his own personal reaction to his blindness and all the problems which that entails.

 Van does a very good job here of playing a man eaten up with despair, anger and fear; yet he also shows us that Hannon is also someone who won’t let his disability stop him from doing things.
 Van also lets us see as the film goes on, that Hannon is becoming obsessed with this case and will push himself harder and harder to solve it.

-One night in a pub, Hannon overhears a conversation that troubles him very much, two people are talking about kidnapping a child.
-Reporting what he heard to the police he is annoyed when they say they don’t have enough evidence to do anything.
+One night in a pub, Hannon overhears a conversation which troubles him very much, two people are talking about kidnapping a child.
+Reporting what he overheard to the police, he is annoyed when they say they don’t have enough evidence to do anything.
 Hannon, Bob and Jean do some investigating of their own.
 On the streets of a very foggy London, this trio try and find the couple from the pub and try and prevent the kidnapping from taking place.
 Soon the film becomes a tale of mistaken identity, murder and suspicion.

 Van and Vera both do a terrific job of conveying their characters complicated relationship.
 Often they convey us information about their feelings not through words, but through the way they look at each other, or by the way one responds to what the other says or does.
 Their relationship is poignant, frustrating and believable.